 Isabela Onyshko followed Yilin and had an unfortunate fall yet her sole participation was historic for Canada no matter what place she finished.

 Sanne Wevers was next up after Biles and what a hard mental test must this beam routine have been for her.
 Seeing Biles falter meant she could make history for her country if only she could turn correctly.
-Sanne, who is re-known for the amount of complicated turns she takes in her routine, had the best routine of her life executing turn after turn elegantly and without doubt.
+Sanne, who is re-known for the number of complicated turns she takes in her routine, had the best routine of her life executing turn after turn elegantly and without doubt.
+Among her skills were a double L-turn, a triple turn, a side aerial into side aerial and a front aerial into wolf jump.
+After she dismounted her score took a long while to appear, both her and her other half (twin sister) Lieke had an anxious waiting time.
+Lieke was filmed several times while her sister’s score was still being determined and her expression said everything she was waiting, hoping for the best for her beloved sister.

-Seeing Biles falter also meant a big deal for Catalina Ponor as she was Romania’s only hope of a medal and it was accessible since equaling her qualifying score of 14.900 would be enough to place her above of Biles who had scored only a 14.733.
-But everything went wrong for Catalina as there were big wobbles throughout the routine as well as missed connections and a big step in the double pike dismount.
-Even without a fall it was very obvious that Catalina, sadly, would not be able to give Romania a medal.
+Seeing Biles falter also meant a big deal for Catalina Ponor as she was Romania’s only hope of a medal and it was accessible since equaling her qualifying score of 14.900 would be enough to place her above of Biles who had scored “only” a 14.733.
+But everything went wrong for Catalina as there were big wobbles throughout the routine as well as missed connections and a big step in her double pike dismount.
+Even without a fall, it was very obvious that Catalina, sadly, would not be able to give Romania a medal.

 Marine Boyer, the young beam specialist of the French team, performed one of her accustomed beam routines to score a 14.600.
 The score was the same as the one she had in qualifications and what she had scored at the European Championships where she won silver.
 Sadly for her in Rio that was not enough for bronze and had to settle for a fourth place.

 The last one up was Rio-born Flavia Saraiva and if she could equal her qualifying score of 15.133 or her team final score of 14.833 the bronze would be hers.
-Sadly it was not meant to be as a big wobble cost her in the execution and she placed fifth with a 14.533
+Sadly it was not meant to be, a big wobble was enough for the medal to slip through her hands and she placed fifth with a 14.533.

 And so it ended… the Beam Final in Rio 2016.